NHSDigital/screening-design-history/app/posts/manage-breast-screening/2025/01/2025-01-15-prototype-updates-after-round-one.md

 We worked on these areas:

-- Making the view of a participant within clinic more appointment centric
+- Putting the focus on the appointment rather than the participant
 - Adding screening history
 - Adding historic clinics
 - Adding a ‘workflow’ for mammographers